tanaydpatel/find-your-bank/README.md

 ### Pagination

 -Developed simple mathematics to keep track of `banks in a page`, `total banks`, `start/end index of current page`

+### API cache

+- Cached the API response in localStorage for 1 min.

+#### Other validation

+- Reset search text input when any dropdown is changed
+- To input in search box first select category